THEMATIC WORKING GROUP

 The Global Roadmap for Urban Nature-Based Solutions

-The Global Roadmap for Urban Nature-Based Solutions will assess knowledge, challenges, and opportunities for innovation in research and practice within and across the world regions
+The Global Roadmap for Urban Nature-Based Solutions assesses knowledge, challenges, and opportunities for innovation in research and practice within and across the world regions

-The Global Roadmap aims to synthesize the scientific evidence on Nature-based Solutions (NBS) and identify knowledge gaps to leverage learning from NBS implementation within and across the world regions.
-It will develop and compare regional profiles of the state of knowledge in research and practice in North America, Latin America & the Caribbean, Europe, the Middle East & North Africa, Africa, Asia, and Oceania.
+The Global Roadmap synthesizes scientific evidence on Nature-based Solutions (NBS) and identifies knowledge gaps to leverage learning from NBS implementation within and across world regions.
+It develops and compares regional profiles of the state of knowledge in research and practice in US & Canada, Latin America & the Caribbean, Europe, the Middle East & North Africa, Africa, Asia, and Oceania.

-This initiative will result in a high-level report and a series of communications serving at both global and regional levels to facilitate innovation and the effective impact of urban NBS.
-NATURA will launch the Global Roadmap for Urban Nature-Based Solutions at the UN Biodiversity Conference (COP15) in Montréal, Canada.
+Outputs include a high-level report and a series of communications serving at both global and regional levels to facilitate innovation and the effective impact of urban NBS.
+NATURA launched the Global Roadmap for Urban Nature-Based Solutions at the UN Biodiversity Conference (COP15) in Montréal, Canada.

 Connecting Global NBS initiatives